Resources for Taking Action

 Learn about the current state of the power grid and what needs to be done to upgrade and expand it from John Oliver and be entertained at the same time.

+Upgrading the grid is a big challenge and will require engineering, policy changes, new technologies and more for us to get there.
 The Union of Concerned Scientist published Can the Electric Grid Handle EV Charging? to explain why it can handle the increased load and adds that “The best electric load is the avoided load, the load you don’t add to the grid in the first place."

 Rewiring American offers one perspective on getting there in their article Electrification won’t break the grid, it will make it smarter.